-Massive MIMO is the currently most compelling sub-6 GHz wireless access technology for 5G.
-Since its inception about a decade ago, it has evolved from a wild “academic” idea to one of the hottest research topics in the wireless communications community, as well as a main work item in 5G standardization.
+Massive MIMO is the new wireless access technology in 5G, in both sub-6 GHz and mmWave bands.
+Since its inception about a decade ago, it has evolved from a wild “academic” idea to become the core technology that likely will be utilized in all future wireless technologies.

 - Textbook: Fundamentals of Massive MIMO